Skip to content

 )

-Note that in all of the above examples, a mode is provided to instruct the access level of the user to the store.
-This mode instructs whether the store should be opened in read only mode, and the store should start with a clean slate (although Icechunk prevents the possibility of accidentally overwriting any data that was previously comimtted to the store forever).
-For more about the access modes, see the zarr-python docs.
+Note that in all of the above examples, a read_only is provided to instruct the access level of the user to the store.
+This instructs whether the store should be opened in read only mode.
+When the store is marked read only, no write operations can be called and will resolve in a ValueError.